AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Finetuning

-When finetuning is justified, SFT vs RLHF, dataset engineering, LoRA and effective adaptation.
+When finetuning is justified, SFT versus RLHF, training-set design, LoRA, and effective adaptation.

 Dataset Engineering

-Data collection and preparation, annotation, synthetic data, data flywheel.
+Data collection and preparation, annotation, synthetic data, and the data improvement loop.

 Inference Optimization